CyberSentinels2/CrypticScan/README.md

 ---

-## ⚖️ **Disclaimer**
+## ⚖️ **Legal Disclaimer**

-**CrypticScan** is intended for **educational purposes** only.
-Unauthorized penetration testing on any systems, networks, or web applications may be a violation of laws or regulations in your jurisdiction.
-Always ensure you have explicit written authorization before performing any security tests.
+**CrypticScan** is intended **solely for educational and ethical security testing purposes**.
+Unauthorized access to systems, networks, or applications, including penetration testing without explicit consent, is illegal and may result in severe legal consequences.

-**The developers of CrypticScan** bear no responsibility for any misuse or unauthorized activities conducted using this tool.
-Users are solely responsible for ensuring they have appropriate authorization prior to conducting tests.
+The developers of CrypticScan **disclaim all liability** for any unlawful or unauthorized activities conducted using this tool. **Users assume full responsibility** for any misuse or damage caused.

 ---